Notary Services Glossary beginning with E

 To sign a document or agreement.
 The performance of all acts necessary to render a contract complete, valid and binding.
 For example, if there is a legal requirement that the signature on the document be witnessed, the person executes the document by signing it in the presence of the required number of witnesses.

-The individual(s) appointed to carry out the provisions of a will.
+The individual(s) or trustee appointed to carry out the provisions of a will.

 An official copy of a document from public records under seal.